WP-for-Church/Sermon-Manager/readme.txt

 = 2.3.3 =
 * Fix a typo in "Sort by Preacher" table column
 * Fix a PHP warning when a sermon is created with Service Type set to "None"
+* Fix Sermon Audio removing/uploading in backend not working

 = 2.3.2 =
 * Allow displaying of audio and video at the same time